Throughout your life, you’ve learned many lessons that have changed the way you think, act and live.

 I’ve come to realize that I was wrong.
 If you’re not getting the response you want, YOU need to change YOUR approach, not the other person.

-To measure how effective you are, forget your intentions and look at the feedback that you receive.
+To measure how effective you are, forget your intentions and look at the feedback you’re getting.

 2. Follow your passion using your strengths to get the best return for your time and energy.

 We are all allotted 24 hours every day.
 What you achieve with your life depends on how you use those 24 hours.
-Unfortunately, you have so many options that it is easy to choose activities that do not give you the best return for your time and energy.
+Unfortunately, there are so many options that it is easy to choose activities that do not give you the best return for your time and energy.
 Walk into any corporate office and you can easily find examples of people engaging in low-return activities.

-To make the greatest impact with your life and to live to your full potential, follow your passion and support that passion with your interests and strengths in a sustainable way.
+To have an impact in the world and to live to your full potential, follow your passion and support that passion with your interests and strengths in a sustainable way.

 - Your passion tells you WHY you’re doing what you’re doing.